yandex-cloud/docs/en/iam/operations/roles/revoke.md

 {% note info %}

-If you need to temporarily revoke all access rights from a user with a Yandex account, you can just revoke the role of `{{ roles-cloud-member }}`.
+If you need to temporarily revoke all access rights from a user with a Yandex account, you can just revoke the role of `resource-manager.clouds.member`.
 Although the user keeps all the other roles, they can't perform any operations with the cloud resources.
 When you add the user to the cloud again, the access rights will already be configured.

 {% endnote %}